-D.F.
-SALE, ATTEMPTED SALE, AND/OR TRANSMITTAL: POSSESSION OF LEAF MARIJUANA
+F.H.
+POSSESSION WITH INTENT TO SELL, SALE, ATTEMPTED SALE, AND/OR TRANSMITTAL OF LEAF MARIJUANA (LESS THAN 20g).
 WITH INTENT TO SELL, SALE, ATTEMPTED SALE, AND/OR TRANSMITTAL OF DRUGS OR MOOD-ALTERING SUBSTANCES, UNAUTHORIZED SUBSTANCES, OR OTHER SUBSTANCES HELD OUT OR REPRESENTED TO BE DRUGS OR MOOD-ALTERING SUBSTANCES, INCLUDING ALCOHOL OR ALCOHOLIC BEVERAGES

-Possession of leaf marijuana with intent to sell, sale, attempted sale, and/or transmittal of drugs or moodaltering substances, unauthorized substances, or other substances held out or represented to be drugs or mood-altering substances, including alcohol or alcoholic beverages is prohibited on a school campus or any school or school School board Board of broward Broward county County sponsored event.
+Possession with intent to sell, sale, attempted sale, and/or transmittal of leaf marijuana (less than 20g) with intent to sell, saleSale, attempted sale, and/or transmittal of drugs or mood-altering substances, unauthorized substances, or other substances held out or represented to be drugs or mood-altering substances, including alcohol or alcoholic beverages is prohibited on a school campus or any school or School Board of Broward County sponsored event.

-Note: Broward School employees shall report this offense to the Department of Children and Families (F.S.
-39.201) as appropriate.
+Note: Broward School employees shall report this offense to the Department of Children and Families (F.S. §39.201) as appropriate.